charlie thomas broadcaster documentary maker author headshot

 charlie thomas broadcaster documentary maker author tom daley olympics 2012

 On August 11, the final Saturday of the Games, Tom Daley, then just 18, claimed bronze in the 10m platform dive.
 In doing so he became the first Briton to win a medal in the discipline since 1960.
 He finished with a score of 556.95, a mere 11 points behind the winner.
 It capped an emotional year for Tom, who had lost his father to cancer in 2011.
-Charlie spoke to him after the event.
+I spoke to him after the event.